This article is also available in Russian.

 }

-task is being called.
-By default, it generates runner JAR and lib
+During build Gradle task quarkusBuild task is being called.
+By default, it generates runner JAR and lib directory with all the dependencies.

-task needs to be configured as follows:
+To produce uber-JAR artifact quarkusBuild task needs to be configured as follows:

 tasks {